stateful/docs.runme.dev/docs/installation/cli.md

 brew install runme
 ```

 While Homebrew provides an easy way to install Runme using the `brew command`, you can also conveniently install Runme using other platforms, such as `curl` and `wget`, regardless of your operating system.
-See the “Installing Runme Binary” section.
+See the [Installing Runme Binary](/installation/cli#installing-runme-binary) section.

 ### Installing Runme on Windows Using Scoop.sh

-With Scoop, you can quickly install and set up your Runme CLI on your Windows machine.

-Run the commands below on your terminal to install Runme:
+Run the commands below on your terminal to install Runme with Scoop:

 ```bash {"id":"01J58R4TJ430708WYDMXQ6D5FN"}
 scoop bucket add stateful https://github.com/stateful/scoop-bucket.git scoop install stateful/runme
 ```

-## Installing Runme Binary
+## Installing from Runme Binaries

 Alternatively, you can explore Runme's [releases](https://github.com/stateful/runme/releases) and choose the binary that corresponds to your operating system.